emotion-analysis-project/SemEval2025-Task11/data/README.md

 ### Track 2 (Ordinal Intensity)

-For the track 2 datasets, each entry includes a unique identifier, a text, the dominant emotion expressed in the text, and an intensity class indicating the strength of the emotion on a scale from 0 to 3, with 0 being no-emotion and 3 being the highest.
+For track 2, each entry in a given dataset includes a unique identifier, a text, the dominant emotion expressed in the text, and an intensity class representing the strength of the emotion on a scale from 0 to 3, with 0 indicating the absence of emotion and 3 indicating the highest level of intensity.
+Such as:

-Here are the components of the dataset:

-- **id**: A unique identifier for each text.
+- **id**: the unique identifier of a given instance.
-- **text**: The actual text in one of the language.
+- **text**: the annotated textual instance.
-- **emotion**: The primary emotion expressed in the text.
+- **emotion**: the primary emotion expressed in the text.
-- **intensity_class**: The intensity level of the emotion, ranging from 0 (no emotion) to 3 (high intensity).
+- **intensity_class**: the intensity level of the emotion, ranging from 0 (no emotion) to 3 (high intensity).

-### Sample Data
+#### Sample Data Instance

 | id                      | text                                                                                          | emotion | intensity_class |
 |-------------------------|-----------------------------------------------------------------------------------------------|---------|-----------------|